TMAPC Policies & Procedures

 1.1 Name.
 The name of this Commission is the Metropolitan Area Planning Commission of Tulsa County, Oklahoma, commonly referred to as the Tulsa Metropolitan Area Planning Commission (the “Commission” or “TMAPC”).

 1.2 Number of Commissioners.
-In accordance with the provisions of OKLA.
-STAT. tit.
+In accordance with the provisions of Okla.
+Stat. tit.
 19, §863.5, the TMAPC shall consist of eleven (11) members (individually a “Commissioner”), selected as follows: Six (6) are appointed by the Mayor of the City of Tulsa and approved by the City Council, and three (3) are appointed by the Board of County Commissioners of Tulsa County.
-The Mayor (or a person designated by the Mayor as an alternate) and the Chairman of the Board of County Commissioners (or a person designated by the Chairman of the Board as an alternate) shall be ex officio members of the Commission and shall be entitled to vote on all matters.
+The Mayor (or a person designated by the Mayor as an alternate) and the Chair of the Board of County Commissioners (or a person designated by the Chair of the Board as an alternate) shall be ex officio members of the Commission and shall be entitled to vote on all matters.